All Episodes

 And in fact, we're probably still fighting those wars.

-Uh so at this point, I can't give financial advice, but you can see that if our financial system is going into upheavals that are akin to things of the past, you know, um 1789 in France.
+So at this point, I can't give financial advice, but you can see that if our financial system is going into upheavals that are akin to things of the past, you know, 1789 in France.

-You know, the French Revolution was a basically uh an upheaval over the introduction of uh industrialization and the corruption of the money at the time.
+You know, the French Revolution was basically an upheaval over the introduction of industrialization and the corruption of the money at the time.

 We're at that level of stuff right now.

-We've got the compounded space woo, got the compounded weather woo that's also hitting us, the ice age formation that will be very rapid, perhaps, uh, that we need to react to.
+We've got the compounded space woo, we've got the compounded weather woo that's also hitting us, the ice age formation that will be very rapid perhaps that we need to react to.

-We're gonna have to shift capital, we're gonna have to start reindustrializing under terrible conditions here in the United States.
+We're going to have to start reindustrializing under terrible conditions here in the United States.

-We will probably have a diaspora where our population has to relocate, because for instance, if it gets really serious, if um the Great Lakes region becomes the center of a new area of glaciation and continuing cold, and we lose those areas for growing, it's also gonna be extremely difficult for individuals to live there, especially as they age.
+We will probably have a diaspora where our population has to relocate because, for instance, if it gets really serious, if the Great Lakes region becomes the center of a new area of glaciation and continuing cold, and we lose those areas for growing, it's also going to be extremely difficult for individuals to live there, especially as they age.

-You're gonna need more uh supporting infrastructure, the infrastructure's gonna come under a great deal more strain, we're gonna have to decide where we're gonna put our capital, just as the Federal Reserve is reached the point of maximum ability to stretch the uh uh value of the dollar.
+We're going to have to decide where we're going to put our capital just as the Federal Reserve has reached the point of maximum ability to stretch the value of the dollar.

 So you see, all of these things are all compounding on us all at once.

-And this is why I feel this particular um sense of urgency to try and keep up on a weird schedule of every couple of days, get it out at least once a week to discuss these things that are going to be occurring over this period of time uh as they all start woming us.
+And this is why I feel this particular sense of urgency to try and keep up on a weird schedule of every couple of days, get it out at least once a week to discuss these things that are going to be occurring over this period of time as they all start whomping us.

 We've got a lot of smart people and a lot of people that are willing to work.